-After a serious injury, it is common for people to turn to LeMoine Physical Therapy for neck pain therapy Baltimore, MD residents trust for quality care.
-In particular, people who are involved in a car accident are likely to suffer from very painful injuries that require long-term medical care.
-Conditions such as whiplash, neck pain, brain injuries, spinal cord damage, chronic pain, impairment, disability, and physical or cognitive challenges can result from a serious car collision.
+After a severe injury, it is common for people to turn to LeMoine Physical Therapy for neck pain therapy Baltimore, MD residents trust for quality care.
+In particular, people involved in a car accident are likely to suffer from severe injuries that require long-term medical care.
+Conditions such as whiplash, neck pain, brain injuries, spinal cord damage, chronic pain, impairment, disability, and physical or cognitive challenges can result from a severe car collision.

 Those who have been hurt in an accident can benefit from seeing a physical therapist (PT) for many types of injuries.
 These professionals can assess and treat those who are recovering from serious injury events.